 - 1 teaspoon honey

-- 1 teaspoon kosher salt (or other non-iodized salt)
+- 1 teaspoon kosher salt (or another non-iodized salt)

 - 1 or 2 sprigs fresh dill (or fennel leaves)

 - 1/2 teaspoon dill (or fennel or wild carrot seeds)